OpenZeppelin/sample-crowdsale-starter/README.md

 # Sample crowdsale starter project

 This is a sample project for getting started with a custom crowdsale contract with [OpenZeppelin](https://openzeppelin.org/).
+It is an introductory example to learn how to use OpenZeppelin.
+Note that this project has not been audited and hence **is not intended for production use**.

 The `contracts` folder has a sample crowdsale and token, with explicit points on where to override its behaviour.